 We put a lot of upfront effort into analyzing the category and understanding the technical specifications.
 One of the most difficult things to do when you’re including an RFQ, especially for a technical item is to ensure you know what the specifications are and that you have it right.

-And what I found really interesting was even the large US packaging companies had never encountered a tool like Market Dojo.
-I’ve been in strategic sourcing for a long time and been using tools like Market Dojo since 1999.
+And what I found really interesting was even the large US packaging companies had never encountered a tool like Sourcing Dojo.
+I’ve been in strategic sourcing for a long time and been using tools like Sourcing Dojo since 1999.
 And it blows my mind that Fortune 500 Fortune or 1000 companies have not encountered these things before.
-IIt gives you a sense of the potential that’s out there for this type of tool and technique, but also the persistent level of what I think of as business primitiveness.
+It gives you a sense of the potential that’s out there for this type of tool and technique, but also the persistent level of what I think of as business primitiveness.

-So I just wanted to touch on something that you mentioned there, you’ve been using similar tools to Market Dojo since 1999, so you’ve got plenty of experience.
-How would you say Market Dojo compares to those other options in the market?
+So I just wanted to touch on something that you mentioned there, you’ve been using similar tools to Sourcing Dojo since 1999, so you’ve got plenty of experience.
+How would you say Sourcing Dojo compares to those other options in the market?

 We have the month to month, pay as you go type model.
 It’s great to have transparent pricing on your website with no hidden fees and the ability to be able to pick it up and drop it to suit our needs.